jiyajain23/clones/README.md

-Hello Everyone, In this repository I have added the clone projects I have made applying my Front-end skills.
-Netflix Clone- HTML and CSS
+Hello Everyone, In this repository I have added the clone projects I have made applying my Front-end skills. /n Netflix Clone(resposive)- HTML and CSS /n
 Spotify Clone(responsive and interactive)- HTML, CSS and JavaScript